The Gamayat el Mara, Pan African Asian Women’s Organization,

 The following day

-Bouhired would be photographed laughng with Egyptian
+Djamilla Bouhired would be photographed by the Egyptian press

-singer Abdel Halim Hafez.
+laughng with singer Abdel Halim Hafez and friends.